prob140/prob140.github.io/fluency.md

 ---
 layout: page
-title: "Mathematical Fluency: Prob 140, Fall 2020"
+title: Data 140: Mathematical Fluency
 ---

 #### A. Adhikari ####

-Along with inference, Prob 140 requires calculus and linear algebra.
+Along with inference, Data 140 requires calculus and linear algebra.
 But like other upper division probability courses it has an unwritten prerequisite of what I call mathematical fluency.

 This document is an attempt to describe what I mean by math fluency in this course, and how you can develop it.
 Remember that nobody is born with all these skills.
 They develop with practice.